zlib-ng/zlib-ng/arch/s390/README.md

 configuration nor root are required.

 zlib-ng CI uses an IBM-provided z15 self-hosted builder for the DFLTCC testing.
-There is no offical IBM Z builds of GitHub Actions runner, so we build one inspired by `anup-kodlekere/gaplib`.
+There is no official IBM Z GitHub Actions runner, so we build one inspired by `anup-kodlekere/gaplib`.
 Future updates to actions-runner might need an updated patch.
 The .net version number patch has been separated into a separate file to avoid a need for constantly changing the patch.